-Single Finding Score - Compliance and Enforcement Actions Extremely Low Risk 3 Low Risk 4 Medium Low Risk 5 Medium High Risk 6 High Risk 7 Extremely High Risk 8 Technical Assistance Technical Assistance Technical Assistance Technical Assistance Technical Assistance Deny license On 4+ Violations: Civil Penalty On 3+ Violations: Civil Penalty On 2+ Violations: Civil Penalty On 1+ Violations: Civil Penalty Suspend license Safety Plan Probationary license Revoke license Modify license Suspend license score determines what compliance actions or enforcement actions the department may take.
+Single Finding Score - Compliance and Enforcement Actions Extremely Low Risk Low Risk Medium Low Risk Medium High Risk High Risk Extremely High Risk 3 4 5 6 7 8 Technical Technical Technical Technical Technical Deny license Assistance Assistance Assistance Assistance Assistance On 4+ On 3+ On 2+ On 1+ Suspend license Violations: Violations: Violations: Violations: Civil Penalty Civil Penalty Civil Penalty Civil Penalty Safety Plan Probationary Revoke license license

+Modify

+license

+Suspend

+license

+- (2) An early learning provider's overall licensing score is calculated pursuant to 170-300-0441(5).
+In addition to single finding scores, a provider's overall licensing score determines what compliance actions or enforcement actions the department may take.
 Compliance and enforcement actions are taken pursuant to the scoring system described in this chapter or pursuant to RCW 43.215.040, .070, and .200.
-If a provider's overall licensing score is:

-(2) An early learning provider's overall licensing score is calculated pursuant to 170-300-0441(5).
-In addition to single finding scores, a provider's overall licensing

-(a) 1-79 points: The department shall provide technical assistance to help a provider comply with this chapter.

-(b) 80-120 points: In addition to providing technical assistance, the department may require the provider to complete an office conference.
-The department may also assess a one-time fine once a provider's overall licensing score reaches at least 80 points.
-The fine shall be up to fifty dollars (\$ 50) per violation per day for a center early learning provider or fifty dollars (\$50) per violation per day for a family home early learning provider once a provider's overall licensing score reaches at least 80 points.

-(c) 121-150 points: In addition to providing technical assistance, the department may issue a probationary license pursuant to RCW 43.215.290, or modify or suspend the provider's license.
-The department shall also assess a one-time fine once a provider's overall licensing score reaches at least 151 points.
-The fine shall be one hundred fifty dollars (\$ 150) per violation per day for a center early learning provider or one hundred fifty dollars (\$150) per violation per violation per day for a family home early learning provider.
+If a provider's overall licensing score is: - (a) 1-50 1-79 points: The department shall provide technical assistance to help a provider comply with this chapter. - (b) 51-100 80-120 points: In addition to providing technical assistance, the department may require the provider to complete an office conference.
+The department shall may also assess a one-time fine once a provider's overall licensing score reaches at least 51 80 points.
+The fine shall be up to one hundred fifty dollars (\$150 50) per violation per day for a center early learning provider or fifty dollars (\$50) per violation per day for a family home early learning provider once a provider's overall licensing score reaches at least 51 80 points. - (c) 101121-150 points: In addition to providing technical assistance, the department may issue a probationary license pursuant to RCW 43.215.290, or modify or suspend the provider's license.
+The department shall also assess a one-time fine once a provider's overall licensing score reaches at least 101 151 points.
+The fine shall be two one hundred fifty dollars (\$250 150) per violation per day for a center early learning provider or one hundred fifty dollars (\$150) per violation per day for a family home early learning provider. - (d) 151 or more points: the department may suspend or revoke the provider's license.
+Weight NA

-Overall Licensing Score - Compliance and Enforcement Actions Tier 1 (1-79) Tier 2 (80-120) Tier 3 (121 or 150) Tier 4 (151 plus) Technical Assistance Technical Assistance Technical Assistance Suspend license Office Conference Probationary license Revoke license Civil Penalties Modify license Suspend license Civil penalties
+Overall Licensing Score - Compliance and Enforcement Actions Tier 1 (1- 50 79) Tier 2 (51 80 - 100 120) Tier 3 (101-150 121 or 150) Tier 4 (151 plus) Technical Assistance Technical Assistance Technical Assistance Suspend license Office Conference Probationary license Revoke license Civil Penalties Modify license Suspend license Civil penalties